Assessing your Amazon S3 security posture with Macie - Amazon Macie

 Policy findings

 This section lists the policy findings that Macie created or updated most recently, for as many as ten findings.
-For example:
+The following image shows an example of the data that this section provides.

 To display the details of a particular finding, choose the finding.